-- Foot drop may resolve on its own in a few weeks even without treatment, or it may require surgery for treatment.
-For example, if a lumbar herniated disc is causing the foot drop symptoms and the disc resolves, then the foot drop may get better as well.
-Conversely, if the lower back condition persists, the foot drop may persist as well.
+Foot drop may resolve in a few days to weeks when the underlying condition is treated.
+For example, if a lumbar herniated disc causes the foot drop symptoms, as the herniation in the disc resolves, the foot drop may improve at the same time.
+Conversely, if the lower back condition persists, the foot drop may also remain.

 If the underlying cause is left untreated, over time the foot drop may be accompanied by pain, numbness, and/or tingling.